LiveLinkATC/LiveLinkATC/README.md

 2. **Run LiveLinkATC_beta.exe** to start streaming live ATC audio.
 Note: If using **SayIntentions.ai, VATSIM, or PilotEdge**, ensure these applications are running first before launching LiveLinkATC.
 LiveLinkATC will automatically mute live ATC audio when audio is received from these applications.

-## Donations

-LiveLinkATC is free to use and will always remain free.
-However, if you enjoy using the application and would like to support the development of new features, donations are appreciated.
-Your support allows me to continue working on and improving LiveLinkATC.
-[Donate here](https://www.paypal.com/donate?hosted_button_id=XXXXXXX).

 ## License

 LiveLinkATC is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.